Nonlinear Bayesian Doppler Tomography for Simultaneous Reconstruction of Flow and Temperature: Derivation of the Projection Equation for CIS

 \section{Derivation of the Projection Equation for CIS}

-According to previous research~\cite{Howard_2003}, the Coherence Imaging Spectroscopy (CIS) technique uses the principle of interference.
+According to previous research~\cite{Howard_2003,Howard2010-fl}, the CIS technique uses the principle of interference.
 The output signal \( S_\mathrm{CIS} \) is the sum of the power of the incident light and its autocorrelation at a certain delay time \( \tau \).

 Given the power spectral density function of the coherent light \( \psi(\hat{\lambda}) \), where \( \hat{\lambda} \) is the normalized wavelength defined as \( \hat{\lambda} = \frac{\lambda - \lambda_0}{\lambda_0} \), the interfered signal is written as follows: